adamrutter/hugo-boilerplate/README.md

 2. Include `{{ $section := (.Site.GetPage "/my-page/sections").Resources.Match "*.md" }}` in the page's template.
 3. Create your content section at `/my-page/sections/section-nn.md`.
 4. Reference the sections with `{{ (index $section nn).Content }}`.

-Again, the front matter should only contain a title.

 ### Menus